freebsd/freebsd-quarterly/2018q3/00_REPORT.md

 Many embedded boards include hardware which supports device side USB - the ability for the board to present itself to another system as a USB drive, network adapter, or a virtual serial port.
-FreeBSD USB stack has supported this functionality for quite some time, but it wasn't used to its full extent.
+The FreeBSD USB stack has supported this functionality for quite some time, but it has not been used to its fullest extent.

 The goal of this project was to fix that - to document the functionality, possibly fix some bugs, and to make it easy